hydraulic-software/conveyor/guidebook/docs/faq/making-packages.md

 File type associations are a high priority feature that's already in development.
 You can find out when it's ready by following [this GitHub issue](https://github.com/hydraulic-software/conveyor/issues/5).

-## 3. Why aren't I seeing icons show up?

-Make sure you provide icon images at the full range of sizes.
-Conveyor won't currently rescale icons if you don't provide enough of them.
-In particular, note that the biggest icon size Windows supports is 256x256 so if you only provide an image larger than that, you won't get any icons.

-## 4. How do I do a new version for every commit?
+## 3. How do I do a new version for every commit?

 Something like: